JuliaParallel/PETSc.jl/README.md

   * Provide methods that copy indices to proper size integer
   * Create warning system (@inefficient macro?) for use of copying methods
   * Decide about zero or one based indexing
+  * use Ref{T} instead of & for passing by reference

 ## For Contributors: